Best Hats for Women of 2020

 The most breathable stylish option is the Simplicity Sun Hat Visor.
 Since it has a large hole at the top, it easily vents heat on the hottest days of summer, but it lacks protection for the top of your head.
 The materials are "holey", which promotes even more ventilation.
 When sitting out in the hot tub in the summer, this is the option we typically chose to wear.
 Other paper-based contenders like the Lanzom Panama and Furtalk options are quite breathable but don't have as much ventilation.

-The MISSION Cooling Performance is our Top Pick for Aerobic Activities because of its lightweight nature.
+The MISSION Cooling Performance is great for aerobic activities because of its lightweight nature.
 While its a fully enclosed design (no mesh used), it's incredibly thin and has amazing breathability right through the fabric.
 If you wet the cap, it provides even more cooling.
 The C.C.
 Washed Distressed Baseball Cap is another with a mesh back.
 It's less breathable than the MISSION but still suitable for wear while traveling, hiking, or bumbling around town on hot days.

 The Murayoba Wide Brimmed Fishing is another to be considered.
 The materials are completely breathable and light, all the way around.
 If you get hot, simply dip it in the water, and you'll instantly cool down.
 We appreciate the mesh ventilation at the top of it, which is also protective of bugs.